wormtable/wormtable/README.txt

 size.
 A wormtable consists of a set of rows, each of which contains values belonging to a fixed number of columns.
 Rows are encoded in a custom binary format, designed to be flexible, compact and portable.
-These rows are then stored on disc using Berkeley DB, a highly respected embedded database toolkit.
-Wormtable also supports efficient searching and retrieval of rows with particular values through the use of indexes.
+Rows are stored in a data file, and the offsets and lengths of these rows are stored in a Berkeley DB database to support efficient random access.
+Wormtable also supports efficient searching and retrieval of rows with particular values through the use of indexes, also based on Berkeley DB.

 The Variant Call Format (VCF) is supported directly by wormtable through a command line conversion program, vcf2wt.
 There is also a